All About Our Restaurants

 (859) 785-3690

-Zim’s Cafe in downtown Lexington, Ky. is a cornerstone of the Historic Courthouse Square, now renovated to house the VisitLex visitors center and other local attractions.
-Named for Ouita Michel’s grandfather, Zim’s features many of the crowd favorites from Windy Corner Market and Wallace Station, as well as new dishes created by head chef Paul Hieb.
-Josef Ferguson and Neal Johnson oversee the dining room, decorated with colorful folk art, and its adjacent terrace, great for people-watching.
-Order a cocktail or bourbon from The Thirsty Fox, shop the Kentucky-crafted retail goods; and for heaven’s sake, don’t leave without a Midway Bakery sweet from the bakery case to enjoy later.
+Zim’s Cafe in downtown Lexington, Ky. is a cornerstone of the Historic Courthouse Square, now renovated to house the VisitLex Visitors Center and other local attractions.
+Named for Chef Ouita’s great-grandfather, Zim’s features many of the crowd favorites from Windy Corner Market and Wallace Station, in addition to seasonal specials.
+Relax in a dining room full of colorful folk art, or on the adjacent terrace, great for people-watching.
+Order a cocktail or bourbon from The Thirsty Fox, shop the Kentucky-crafted retail goods; and be sure to grab a Midway Bakery sweet from the bakery case to enjoy later.

 Est. 2018